-- Companies involved in the financing of emissions-intensive activities should disclose climate-related risks and opportunities for their loan, underwriting and investment portfolios.
-Metrics should include financed emissions, the amount and percentage of carbon-related assets relative to total assets, as well as the amount of finance provided that is linked to climate-related opportunities.
+- Financial institutions should disclose climate-related risks and opportunities for their loan, underwriting and investment portfolios.
+Metrics should include financed emissions, the amount and percentage of carbon-related assets relative to total assets, as well as the amount of finance provided linked to climate-related opportunities.

 - Companies should disclose information on the direct or indirect impacts of their operations on forest conversion and other land use changes and account for how they monitor these over time.